 We ship nationwide and have worked with the client or designer to find the best shipping solutions for their needs.
 For larger commercial projects (let’s say an entire hotel of throw pillows), the lead times can be around 3-5 weeks.

 Perfect.
-How do you see Stitchroom growing and what opportunities do you see exploring next?
+How do you see Stitchroom growing the custom upholstery market, and what opportunities do you see exploring next?

 We currently have one workroom in Brooklyn and hope to explore opening another one on the west coast in the future.
-For now we are focusing on growing our designer base in NYC and expanding within the commercial and hospitality space.
-Additionally, we think the vintage furniture market is on the rise and we are exploring accessible reupholstered vintage pieces in the near future.
+For now, we are focusing on growing our designer based in NYC and expanding within the commercial and hospitality space.
+Additionally, we think the vintage furniture market is on the rise and we are exploring accessible reupholstered vintage pieces.

 We completely agree!
 Thank you again Ella for sharing Stitchroom with us.
 We look forward to seeing its evolution.

-To learn more about Stitchroom and its complete offering, please visit their website.
+To learn more about Stitchroom and its complete offering, do visit their website.